Nong Khiaw - The Complete Guide

 Disclosure: This article contains affiliate links.
 We will earn a small commission from any purchases made through these links.

-Being a backpacker hub, Nong Khiaw is pretty well connected.
-With buses running regularly to towns and cities all around.
-The cities of Luang Prabang and Oudomxay (also known as Muang Xai or Oudomxai) are only about three hours away by bus.
+Being a backpacker hub, Nong Khiaw is pretty well connected with buses running regularly to the towns and cities all around.
+The cities of Luang Prabang and Oudomxay (also known as Muang Xai or Oudomxai) are only about four hours away by bus and the hiking hotspot and National Parks of Luang Namtha is around a bumpy seven hour drive away.

-For better or worse (we think for the better) Nong Khiaw is not on the new high speed railway line, so if you are travelling by train from Vientiane or Vang Vieng, you will need to travel to either Luang Prabang or Oudomxay and book onward travel by bus or taxi.
+For better or worse (we think for the better) Nong Khiaw is not on the new high speed railway line, so if you are travelling from the south of Laos (from Vientiane or Vang Vieng), you will need to book a train ticket to either Luang Prabang or Oudomxay and book an onward bus or taxi to take you onto Nong Khiaw.

-We travelled to Nong Khiaw from Luang Namtha in the north.
-We hope your journey is easier than ours, as ours was a bumpy seven hour ride punctuated by having to change the two front tyres on the minibus.
+On our first trip to Nong Khiaw, we travelled from Luang Namtha in the north.
+We departed early in the morning and had a very bumpy seven hour ride punctuated by having to change the two front tyres on the minibus (we hope your journey is easier than ours).

 It could have been worse though, the people in front of us were all sitting on beer crates rather than seats… it’s the gamble you take when travelling in Laos!